bathyscapher/EVA/VascularPlants/prepareList.md

 # Prepare list of Ellenberg's values
+1. Download the list
+1. Convert the pdf into an open text file with [pdftotext](https://www.xpdfreader.com/pdftotext-man.html).
+1. Structure the text with [sed](https://www.gnu.org/software/sed/).

+Separate files are created for vascular plants, Bryophyta and lichens as they differ in available indicators.
+Later, they are merged into one file.

 ## Download
 Download the official list with Ellenberg's values for vascular plants, mosses and lichens from [Uni-Taschenbücher](https://www.utb-shop.de/downloads/dl/file/id/27/zusatzkapitel_zeigerwerte_der_pflanzen_mitteleuropas.pdf).